Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: Outlook -- Expectations and Opportunities

 $ s $ could be a dark matter candidate.
-In fact, we pointed out in section \ref{so6goldstone} that we have this symmetry for our choice of embedding.
-So we can impose the according transformation of $ s $.
+In fact, we pointed out in Section \ref{so6goldstone} that we have this symmetry for our choice of embedding.
 The vevs of the scalars might spoil the structure of the potential.
 Then, the symmetry has to be enforced by hand, but potential and embedding is up to speculation anyhow, so we concentrate on the direct implications of the model's coset for this outlook section.
-Since its odd $ Z_2 $ parity is required for its stability as a the dark matter particle, $ s $ is not supposed to obtain a vev that would break the symmetry spontaneously \cite{dm}.
+Since the odd $ Z_2 $ parity is required for its stability as a the dark matter particle, $ s $ is not supposed to obtain a vev that would break the symmetry spontaneously \cite{dm,compositedark}.
 There would thus be no mixing of Higgs states.
 Without mixing, it follows that there is no linear coupling to SM gauge bosons.
 Furthermore, we have to demand $ \epsilon = 0 $, i.e. $ \hat{P}_6 \, q_R = +1 \, q_R $, such that there is no mixing in the 5-6 components of the right-handed fermions that violate the $ Z_2 $ symmetry in the couplings to $ s $ \cite{Redi}.
-Hence, there is no linear coupling to SM fermions, see the end of section \ref{fermion}.
+Hence, there is no linear coupling to SM fermions, see the end of Section \ref{fermion}.
 Since it would still be massive, the criteria to be a dark matter candidate are fulfilled.

-The non-renormalizable structures in the CHM -- derivative interactions of $ s $ with the Higgs that are determined by the coset structure and the non-linear couplings of $ s $ to the SM fermions -- can serve as discriminators to other models with a dark matter singlet scalar \cite{dm}.
+The nonrenormalizable structures in the CHM -- derivative interactions of $ s $ with the Higgs that are determined by the coset structure and the non-linear couplings of $ s $ to the SM fermions -- can serve as discriminators to other models with a dark matter singlet scalar \cite{dm}.

 It is found in scans \cite{Redi} and the calculation of the Coleman-Weinberg potential \cite{dm} that the pseudo-scalar singlet is naturally heavier than the Higgs.
-The word "naturally" is chosen on purpose because whereas the Higgs vev is fixed and has to be fine-tuned at least to some degree in the CHM, the other vev is free to follow naturalness.
+Whereas the Higgs vev is fixed and has to be fine-tuned at least to some degree in the CHM, the other vev is free to follow naturalness.
 A natural mass for a Goldstone of strong dynamics with a scale $ f\lesssim 1TeV $ could be about $ \sim 500 GeV $.
-Of course, when $ \epsilon \rightarrow 0$ $ s $ becomes lighter and eventually massless.
+Of course, when $ \epsilon \rightarrow 0$, $ s $ becomes lighter and eventually massless.
 Technically, $ \epsilon \rightarrow 0 $ is technically unnatural again.